guptasarthak328/hackrfsdr_sweep_pi/README.md

 #### Transferring sdr_client.py to Raspberry Pi

 Using SCP to transfer files wirelessly, such that you can transfer the edited sdr_client.py to the Raspberry Pi.
+Note that this SCP command should be run on the Laptop/Computer/Server's Terminal not the Raspberry Pi Terminal.

 Details here: https://spellfoundry.com/docs/copying-files-to-and-from-raspberry-pi-and-mac/#:~:text=Copying%20Files%20From%20Raspberry%20Pi%20To%20A%20Mac,-SCP&text=Open%20a%20terminal%20window%20and,the%20filename%20and%20the%20%E2%80%9C.%E2%80%9D